 • The nominee is aware of their nomination

-• The nominee will attend the ASHE 2025 Annual Conference in Denver
+• The nominee will attend the ASHE 2026 Annual Conference in San Juan

 • The nominee agrees that if selected they will serve as a reviewer for future Fellows classes